demystifyfp/demystifyfp/content/fsharp/series/fstweet/dotliquid-setup.md

 The *Suave.DotLiquid* package has a function called `page` which takes a relative file path (from the templates root directory) and a view model and returns a WebPart

 We just need to define the app using this `page` function.
-As the page is not using an view model we can use an empty string for the second parameter.
+As the page is not using a view model we can use an empty string for the second parameter.

 Let's also add a `path` filter in Suave to render the page only if the path is a root (`/`)